GET ORDAINED

 Young newlyweds pose with their wedding witnesses after the ceremony, they are outdoors wearing formal clothing surrounded by green leaves, trees, on a sunny day

-4. Marry at home, elope, or choose a ‘sign & go’ ceremony
+4. Free wedding venues: Get married at home, elope, or choose a ‘sign & go’ ceremony

-Choose a venue that won’t cost you anything, like a friend’s backyard or a favorite relative’s living room.
+Choose a free wedding venue, like a friend’s backyard or a favorite relative’s living room.
 Don’t worry about expensive decorations or catered food – all that really matters is the love you share, and the vows and promises you make.
-Tiny elopement ceremonies in public places can also be very meaningful, and generally do not require a permit and can be planned for free.

-‘Sign and go’ ceremonies take even less work, making them a very popular way to elope.
+‘Sign and go’ ceremonies take even less work to plan than an elopement ceremony, which makes them a very popular way to get married.
 All you’ll need to do is declare your intentions to marry, sign your license with your officiant, file the license, and you’re married – no ceremony needed!

 Putting it all together...